Updated Chicco NextFit Zip Convertible Carseat Review

 The NextFit allows any headrest position to be used when the seat is installed rear-facing as long as the harness straps are positioned at or slightly below the child’s shoulder level.
 The rear-facing height limits are so generous that children will almost certainly fit height-wise until they reach the max RF weight limit of 40 lbs.

-Forward-Facing 5 year old who weighs 45 lbs and is 43″ tall.
-She had at least 2″ of torso growth in the harness before reaching the top harness height setting.
 The maximum height limit for the NextFit is 49″ tall or the seat can be outgrown by height once the child’s shoulders are above the harness slots in the highest height setting.
 Kids with longer-than-average torsos will always outgrow seats more quickly just because of the way they are proportioned.

 - Fits a wide range of children well – including small newborns